 Leiden is a beautiful historical city in the Netherlands.
 So a natural history museum is not out of place in a city like this.
 Just outside the historic city center stands this impressive and huge modern piece of architecture that hosts Europe’s best museum of 2021: Naturalis.

 Last month I had the honor to visit Leiden and the Naturalis museum.
 Let me first say that arriving at the building was already an impressive moment.
-It’s a huge modern, almost monolithic structure, greeting you in with its warm, stoney facade.
+It’s a massive modern, almost monolithic structure, greeting you in with its warm, stoney facade.

-Also, these huge mammoth plush toys are luring you to the gift shop as soon as you walk in.
+Also, these substantial mammoth plush toys are luring you to the gift shop as soon as you walk in.
 But that’s a temptation you have to resist.
 First, visit the beautiful exhibitions in the museum!

 It could be Covid, but hopefully, it’s a permanent feature: they have a route through the museum that makes it more of a story.